Most of us only think about our electrical panel when we need to reset a circuit breaker. Other than that, you probably forget it even exists.

 This is where many home or business owners start: with obvious electrical problems.

 Do any of these scenarios apply to you?

-It makes sense that you’ll need to deal with your electrical panel on occasion.
-After all, that’s why you have circuit breakers to begin with!
-But if you find yourself in the dark every time you pick up a hair dryer, it’s a sign that your electrical panel is not sufficient for your needs.
+- You’re resetting circuit breakers all the time.
+If you find yourself in the dark every time you pick up your hairdryer, it’s a sign that your electrical panel is not sufficient for your needs.

-You overloaded the circuit, tripped the breaker, and now you have to reset it; that’s no big deal.
-But if you flip the switch and the power still doesn’t come back on?
-That’s a sign that your electrical panel is faulty.
-Sometimes a problematic panel can be repaired by a good electrician, but it may be more economical in the long run to replace it with an up-to-date panel that isn’t so likely to need repeated fixing anytime soon.
+- Your breakers won’t stay reset.
+You overloaded the circuit, tripped the breaker, and now you have to reset it.
+But if you flip the switch and the power still doesn’t come back on, that’s a sign that your electrical panel is faulty.
+(Check out these tips for troubleshooting the trip).

-There’s nothing wrong with fuses, in theory.
-They do the same job as breakers, they’re just older and less convenient.
-But heading down to the hardware store every time you blow a fuse and need a new one is Not Fun.
-And in an emergency situation like a hurricane or other severe weather event, it’s often not an option, leaving you without the ability to restore electricity to your home right when you need it most.
+- You actually have fuses, not breakers.
+Fuses perform the same function as breakers, they’re just older and less convenient.
+But heading down to the hardware store every time you blow a fuse is a pain.
+Plus, in an emergency situation, like a hurricane or other severe weather event, it’s often not an option— leaving you without electricity when you need it most.

 6. Your insurance requires it.